simonvh/gimmemotifs-manuscript/manuscript.md

 Here, we used the GimmeMotifs framework as implemented in `gimme motifs` to benchmark 14 different *de novo* motif finders.
 To evaluate the different approaches, we downloaded 495 peak files for 270 proteins from ENCODE [@6eHRNaUT] and selected the 100bp sequence centered on the summit of top 5,000 peaks.
-In this specific case, these will be the peaks most likely to contain the primary TF motif and should therefore be the "easiest".
-Ranking and selecting in this manner is a widely adopted practice and we use this procedure also for our benchmark.
+These will be the peaks most likely to contain the primary TF motif, and should provide a straightforward test-case for the *de novo* motif finders.
+Ranking and selecting peaks in this manner is a widely adopted practice and we use this procedure also for our benchmark.
 However, when analyzing ChIP-seq data in detail, it might be preferable to analyze to full complement of peaks.

-Of the top peaks, half were randomly selected as a prediction set and the other half was used for evaluation.
+Of the top
+peaks, half were randomly selected as a prediction set and the other half was used for evaluation.
 As a background set we selected regions of the same length flanking the original peaks.
 This will account for sequence bias according to genomic distribution.
 To assess the performance, we calculated two